Terry Wilson (quarterback): Garden City CC

+Kentucky

-Wilson transferred to Kentucky for his sophomore season, 2018, and became their starting quarterback in his first year with the team.
+Wilson transferred to Kentucky for his sophomore season, in 2018, and became their starting quarterback in his first year with the team.
 He ended up starting all 13 games, and led them to their first ten-win season since 1977.
 He threw 11 touchdowns and completed 180 out of 268 pass attempts, with a 67.2 completion rate.
 He also placed second on the roster in rushing yards with 547, and became the first Kentucky player in history to have over 1,500 passing yards and over 500 rushing yards in the same year.
-After the game against Florida, Wilson was named the Manning Player of the Week.
+After the game against the Florida Gators, Wilson was named the Manning Player of the Week.
 He also earned the Howard Schnellenberger Award for being most valuable player of the Governor's Cup.

-In the second game 2019, Wilson suffered a season-ending torn patellar tendon against Eastern Michigan.
+In the second game of the 2019 season, Wilson suffered a season-ending torn patellar tendon against the Eastern Michigan Eagles.
 Before the injury, he had thrown for 360 yards and two touchdowns on 33 completions.
 He recovered in time for the 2020 season and started all but one game, passing for 1,187 yards and seven touchdowns with four interceptions.
 He helped them compile a 5–6 record in a season shortened by COVID-19, and also ran for 424 yards and scored five touchdowns.

+New Mexico

 After being given an extra year of eligibility due to the COVID-19 pandemic, Wilson decided to transfer to New Mexico for his final season.
 He ended his time with Kentucky as the only player in team history with over 3,000 passing yards and 1,000 rushing yards.
 In August 2021, Wilson was named New Mexico's starting quarterback, having won the training camp position battle.
 He appeared in seven games, six as a starter, before suffering a season-ending elbow injury midway through the year.
 He had completed 101 passes for 1,058 yards and seven touchdowns before getting injured.
 Wilson finished his NCAA career with 4,494 passing yards and 27 touchdowns, along with 1,047 rushing yards and 11 scores.

 College statistics

 Professional career

-Wilson was not selected in the 2022 NFL Draft.
+Wilson was not selected in the 2022 NFL draft.
 He later was invited to the Dallas Cowboys rookie minicamp, but was not signed.

+Houston Gamblers

 On May 27, 2022, Wilson was signed by the Houston Gamblers of the United States Football League (USFL).
 He made an appearance in one game during the season.
+He was released on September 19, 2023.